0xROOTPLS/PhantomJIT/README.md

 1. **Load shellcode** – Read bytes from the file passed as the first argument.
 2. **Resolves exports** – Grab pointers to `NtAllocateVirtualMemory` and `NtProtectVirtualMemory` from *ntdll.dll*.
-3. **Allocate RWX** – Reserve + commit RWX memory in the current process.
-(This can be done a number ways, current simple implementation works fine)
+3. **Allocate RWX** – Reserve + commit RWX memory in the current process. (v2 JIT-generates DynamicMethod delegates that invoke VirtualProtect and NtProtectVirtualMemory)
 4. **Copy** – `memcpy` the shellcode into the new region.
 5. **Emit delegate** – Build a `DynamicMethod` whose IL loads the shellcode address and performs a `calli`.
 6. **Execute** – Cast the dynamic method to `Action` and invoke it.